 Sign up for updates

 The Farmland Partnership Program is one element of implementation of the Farmland Action Plan.
-Click here to sign up for the Farmland Action Plan newsletter, which will include some additional emails related to the Farmland Partnership Program, funded projects as well as other related work.
+Click here to sign up for the Farmland Action Plan newsletter for updates related to projects from the Farmland Partnership Program, as well as other related work.
 Previous MFAP newsletters are posted on the MFAP webpage.

 Applying for Farmland Partnership Grants